How anaphrodisiac foods such as graham crackers, licorice, gin and tonics and more can kill your libido.

 On a completely tangental side note, when I was growing up in Ohio, we only had two choices for licorice: Twizzlers and Super Ropes.
 I was always meh toward Twizzlers, but I thought Super Ropes were the tits.

 Then I moved to California and found out about Red Vines.
 They have the same flavor as Super Ropes, but come in regular sizes… they aren’t exclusively three feet (technically 34 inches) long.
-While I was investigating this licorice/libido thing, I found out that Red Vines and Super Ropes are made by the same company (the American Licorice Company).
+While I was investigating this licorice/libido thing, I found out that American Licorice Company makes Red Vines and Super Ropes.
 That company also makes Sour Punch straws, which were also available in Ohio.

 10 | Tuna noodle casserole